You can find out who your MLA is by using the Electoral District Finder on the Elections Nova Scotia website.

 The library is open to the general public from 8:30 am - 4:30 pm, Monday to Friday.
 Circulating materials may be borrowed directly by MLAs and their staff, press, and Nova Scotia government employees.
 The general public may request material on interlibrary loan through their local library.

 5. How can I watch the legislative proceedings at Province House?

 Visitors may watch proceedings from the legislative chamber galleries when the House is sitting, click here for contact information.
 Seating is generally by invitation only during special ceremonies.
 You can also watch live coverage online.
-All proceedings are available on channel 95 and channel 630 in HD for Eastlink Cable subscribers and on Bell Aliant TV1 channel 1 or 401.
+All proceedings are available on channel 95 and channel 630 in HD for Eastlink Cable subscribers and channeld 230 in HD for Bell Cable subscribers.